Pascalduc/surfs_up/README.md

 df_june.describe()
 ```

 We can see from the `DataFrame` and the `histogram` that the average (mean) and median (50%) temperature is ~75 F for June while it is ~71 F for December.
 While it is a little bit cooler in December, temperatures are below 69 F only 25% of the time.
-These lower 60s are still good for surfing with wetsuits but surfers may not want a refreshing ice cream below 65 F. Luckily for us, these lows represent only ~8% of the temperature measurement counts, which would be 2 to 3 days a month.

 ![df_stats](Resources/df_stats.png)